metal3-io/metal3-docs/docs/user-guide/src/capm3/introduction.md

 All the repositories in the Metal3 project, including the Cluster API Provider Metal3 GitHub repository, use the Kubernetes bot commands.
-The full list of the commands can be found [command help documentation.](https://prow.k8s.io/command-help) Note that some of them might not be implemented in metal3 CI.
+The full list of the commands can be found in the [command help documentation.](https://prow.k8s.io/command-help) Note that some of them might not be implemented in metal3 CI.

 ## Community

-Community resources and contact details can be found [Metal3 community documentation.](https://github.com/metal3-io/metal3-docs#community)
+Community resources and contact details can be found in the [Metal3 community documentation.](https://github.com/metal3-io/metal3-docs#community)

 ## Github issues